-Cash, and Cash Equivalents
+Cash, Cash Equivalents and Investments

 The NRS governs the Organization's deposit policies.
 Organization monies must be deposited in federally insured banks and savings and loan associations.
-At June 30, 2021, the carrying amount of deposits was \$524,524 and the bank balance was \$866,360.
-Although these balances may at times exceed the federal insured deposit limit, the Company believes such risk is mitigated by the quality of the institutions holding such deposits or fully collateralized in accordance with the NRS 356.
+At June 30, 2020, the carrying amount of deposits was \$584,455 and the bank balance was \$883,268.
+As of the year-end, the Organization's bank balance was either insured by the Federal Depository Insurance Corporation (FDIC) or fully collateralized in accordance with the NRS 356.